 Summarized Robert Reparon, “All our audio engineers are very satisfied with the Vista setup in the studios.
 They feel comfortable during the shows and are confident with a system on which they rely.”

 And SjaakVreeburg concluded, “There is no comparison between the present configuration and the situation before, with usage of all eight audio channels, the incoming lines, live studio production, commentary positions and playback from EVS via the excellent interface between Riedel and Studer.
 This has given us greater flexibility, speed, multitasking, fewer faults and a better operation/understanding between directors and audio technicians.”

 Netherlands-based television and digital production company Endemol is the world’s largest independent television and digital production company.
 Fox Sports Eredivisie is a Dutch premium television service owned by Eredivisie Media & Marketing CV, which in turn is held by Fox International Channels (51%), the Eredivisie CV Football clubs, Endemol and the KNVB (Dutch FA).

-HARMAN (www.harman.com) designs, manufactures and markets a wide range of audio and infotainment solutions for the automotive, consumer and professional markets – supported by 15 leading brands, including AKG, Harman Kardon, Infinity, JBL, Lexicon and Mark Levinson.
-The company is admired by audiophiles across multiple generations and supports leading professional entertainers and the venues where they perform.
-More than 20 million automobiles on the road today are equipped with HARMAN audio and infotainment systems.
-HARMAN has a workforce of about 13,400 people across the Americas, Europe and Asia, and reported sales of $4.4 billion for the fiscal year ended June 30, 2012.
+HARMAN designs, manufactures, and markets a wide range of infotainment and audio solutions for the automotive, consumer, and professional markets.
+It is a recognized world leader across its customer segments with premium brands including AKG®, Harman Kardon®, Infinity®, JBL®, Lexicon®, and Mark Levinson® and leading-edge connectivity, safety and audio technologies.
+The Company is admired by audiophiles across multiple generations and supports leading professional entertainers and the venues where they perform.
+More than 25 million automobiles on the road today are equipped with HARMAN audio and infotainment systems.
+HARMAN has a workforce of 14,800 people across the Americas, Europe, and Asia and reported sales of $4.7 billion for the last twelve months ended December 31, 2013.